analogdevicesinc/msdk/Libraries/CLI/README.md

 ```
 The CLI library will tokenize the command string "mkdir new_folder" into "mkdir" and "new_folder" and assigns them to argv[0] and argv[1] respectively.
 The library would then determine that this is the "make directory" command and would call "handle_mkdir" with argc=2 and a pointer to the argument vector.

+4. Define an IRQ handler for the UART used in the CLI (i.e. UARTx_IRQHandler).
+This function should call MXC_CLI_Handler() which handles all of the interrupt processing for the CLI.

-4. Include cli.h in the approriate source file and initialize the CLI by calling the CLI_Init function with a pointer to the command table, along with the number of entries in the command table.
+5. Include cli.h in the approriate source file and initialize the CLI by calling the MXC_CLI_Init function with a pointer to to the UART for the CLI to use, a pointer to the command table, and the number of commands in the command table.

+6. Enable the appropriate interupt vector for the UART used in the CLI (NVIC_EnableIRQ(...)).